-I was very career focused B.F., finding satisfaction in the field of global health (HIV/AIDS prevention and treatment).
+I was a very career-focused B.F., finding satisfaction in the field of global health (HIV/AIDS prevention and treatment).
 Once all that stopped, I felt stuck and lost.
 The one thing I had been certain of, my “calling”, was gone.
 Making a difference through my career had given me a sense of purpose.

 Travelling was my favorite activity.
 I came to realize that experiencing different cultures and ways of life was important to me because it had made my own worldview expand.
 Broadening my horizons made me feel vital and alive.

 Fiction writing has engaged me again in a new way through imagination.
-(I’m writing a historical mystery set in Niagara Falls during the American civil war, when the area was a hotbed of spies and intrigue).
-Creativity can be a form of salvation, as a craft, an art, music, interior decoration, in the kitchen, the garden, on the page, or anywhere else.
+(I’m writing a historical mystery set in Niagara Falls during the American civil war when the area was a hotbed of spies and intrigue).
+Creativity can be a form of salvation, as a craft, art, music, interior decoration, in the kitchen, the garden, on the page, or anywhere else.
 We shift into an active mode, not passenger mode when creating.
-Yet we also refrain from intellectualizing, analyzing, number crunching or any other left brain thinking.
-Creativity is about engaging intuitively, emotionally, and symbolically with the world, through self expression, using the right brain.
+Yet we also refrain from intellectualizing, analyzing, number crunching, or any other left-brain thinking.
+Creativity is about engaging intuitively, emotionally, and symbolically with the world, through self-expression, using the right brain.
 It’s good for your heart; it’s good for your soul.
 Don’t disparage it as “unproductive” or unimportant, because it is a meaningful source of intrinsic pleasure.
 It’s meaningful because it’s a way of being open and engaging with the world around you (sensing a theme yet?), via your senses and interpretations, from your own unique perspective.

 Fibro Women Blogs